 Much the same thing happened with Ananias and Sapphira.
 Their sin took place in a circumstance similar to Nadab's and Abihu's.
 The revelation of God had just occurred days and months previous to this.
 They were witnesses of, as it were, the resurrection of Jesus Christ.
 They probably were in that 500 who witnessed Him after his resurrection.
 And so, because of the nearness of the revelation of the glory of God, there was no excuse for what they did.

-Even right now, it seems almost to the place where it is being extinguished again!
+Even right now, it seems almost to the place where it is being extinguished again.
 We are undoubtedly in a famine of the Word of the Lord.
-We don't see much of the glory of God.
-Even the Church has been broken into very small pieces.
-And we are weak, WEAK, WEAK compared to those people when the explosive burst of glory came in the first century.
+We do not see much of the glory of God.
+Even the church has been broken into very small pieces.
+And we are weak, very weak compared to those people when the explosive burst of glory came in the first century.

 Now I know that the gates of the grave will not prevail against the church, but brethren, the light of God is not shining very brightly.
 But when it does, it can put a person into a very precarious position.

 Now let me tell you—let me warn us all—this has with it a very subtle danger, thus the sermons.
-This is because we do not see God acting the way that He did with Ananias and Sapphira ("and great fear come upon the church"), we may be lured into a point of view—a perspective—that God really doesn't care, that He's not really judging.
+This is, because we do not see God acting the way that He did with Ananias and Sapphira ("and great fear come upon the church"), we may be lured into a point of view—a perspective—that God really does not care, that He is not really judging.
 Remember what Paul said though: "Knowing the terror of the Lord, we persuade men."

-Now, let's look at what a wise man said in the book of Ecclesiastes, chapter 8, and verse 10.
+Now, let us look at what a wise man said in the book of Ecclesiastes.
 Solomon says: